Senior specialists Diagnosis-first No junior account handling

 Quick summary

-Run the free AI Readability Checker on your homepage first to see which of these apply to you.
+Run the free AI Readability Checker on your homepage first to see which apply to you.

-Most of these gaps are not visible to the site owner.
-WordPress's admin UI does not surface whether your robots.txt allows ClaudeBot, whether your Organization schema includes a logo block, or whether your headings on the homepage skip from H1 directly to H3.
-AI engines read all of these signals.
-Site owners rarely look at any of them.
+WordPress's flexibility is also its weakness here.
+The admin doesn't tell you whether your robots.txt allows ClaudeBot, whether your Organization schema has a logo, or whether your homepage has two H1 tags.
+AI engines read all three signals.
+Owners rarely check any of them.

 What this means for our audit weights